Electric car tax

 Capital allowances allow businesses to deduct the cost of an eligible expense from its annual tax bill.
 As with car tax and company car tax, the rate at which a company can 'write down' the value of company vehicles is based on its CO2 emissions.

-Battery electric and plug-in hybrid vehicles with CO2 emissions below 95 g/km are currently eligible for 100% write-down in the first year.
-This Enhanced Capital Allowance (ECA) applies up to the end of March 2018.
-To qualify, the vehicle must be brand new, and the purchase must be made before 31 March 2018.
-From April 2018, the ECA threshold will decrease to 75 g/km CO2.
+Battery electric and plug-in hybrid vehicles with CO2 emissions below 50 g/km are currently eligible for 100% write-down in the first year.
+This Enhanced Capital Allowance (ECA) applies up to the end of March 2021.
+To qualify, the vehicle must be brand new.

-Compared to the standard relief on vehicles of 18% per annum (on a reducing balance basis for cars with CO2 emissions of 96-130 g/km), the 100% write-down represents a cost benefit to company owned EVs worth between £1,000 and £3,000 over four years (equivalent to 7%-10% of an EV's OTR price).
+Compared to the standard relief on vehicles of 18% per annum (on a reducing balance basis for cars with CO2 emissions of 51-110 g/km), the 100% write-down represents a cost benefit to company-owned EVs worth thousands of pounds between comparable models.

 Other electric car tax benefits

-Aside from the electric car tax benefits outlined above there are further financial incentives associated with driving an electric vehicle.
-A brief overview of these benefits are laid out below.
+Aside from the electric car tax benefits outlined above. there are further financial incentives associated with driving an electric vehicle.

 Running Costs: Fuel costs can be as low as 3 pence per mile.
 Based on an annual mileage of 10,000 per annum, switching to electric could therefore save around £800 a year in fuel bills.